aabdurrouf/aabdurrouf.github.io/_pages/cv.md

 Outreach and Selected Talks
 ======
 * 2025 - Invited talk at Workshop of Observational Astronomy, [AOS Indonesia](https://sites.google.com/view/aosindonesia/home?authuser=0), held in Institut Teknologi Bandung (ITB), Indonesia.
 Talk title: Observations of early galaxies in the era of JWST.
 [Slides](https://docs.google.com/presentation/d/1f74U8yS71F8zpfSwYlIktmDR24SUGtaQ/edit?usp=sharing&ouid=112608123390795379693&rtpof=true&sd=true)
+* 2023 - [STScI/JHU HotSci Summer Colloquium](https://www.stsci.edu/contents/events/stsci/2023/august/2023-hotsci-at-jhu-stsci-08-30-23).
+Talk title: Spatially resolving properties of galaxies across cosmic time
 * 2023 - Physics talk at the Department of Physics, IPB University, Indonesia.
 Talk title: The Hunt for First Galaxies in the Universe with JWST.
 [Recording](https://www.youtube.com/watch?v=D6IXPF-vmzk&t=0s)
+* 2022 - Astro Lunch Seminar at the Kavli Institue for the Physics and Mathematics of the Universe (IPMU), The University of Tokyo, Japan.
+Talk title: Spatially resolving properties of galaxies across cosmic time in the era of high spatial resolution and deep imaging surveys.
 * 2022 - 100-hour Astronomy as part of the IAU Global Outreach Project organized by the National Research and Innovation Agency of Indonesia (BRIN).
 Talk title: The science missions of the Hubble and James Webb Space Telescopes.
 [Recording](https://youtu.be/pk20TgxSSn4)
+* 2021 - Invited Colloquium at the Graduate Institute of Astronomy, National Central University (NCU), Taiwan.
+Talk title: Spatially resolving properties of galaxies across cosmic time with piXedfit.
+* 2021 - Invited Colloquium at the Astronomy Department, Institut Teknologi Bandung (ITB), Indonesia.
+Talk title: Spatially resolving properties of galaxies across cosmic time with piXedfit.
 * 2021 - Virtual public lecture at the Physics Department, Brawijaya University, Indonesia.
 Talk title: Astrostatistics and Big Data for Understanding the Universe's evolution.
 [Recording](https://www.youtube.com/watch?v=UlsinoWFCaU)
+* 2020 - Invited Colloquium at the Institute of Astronomy, National Tsing Hua University (NTHU), Taiwan.